cx-or-carmeli/DevOps-Challenge-Or/README.md

 ## Architecture Overview

 This project deploys:

-- Jenkins with Kubernetes plugin for dynamic agents
+- Jenkins with dynamic agents using the Kubernetes plugin
 - PostgreSQL with persistent storage
-- Grafana and Prometheus for dashboards and metrics
+- Grafana and Prometheus for metrics and dashboards
-- Traefik as a LoadBalancer Ingress for routing to services
+- Traefik as a LoadBalancer Ingress to route traffic to services

 ---

 ## Future Improvements

-- Add resource limits and probes in manifests
+- Add resource limits and readiness/liveness probes
-- Integrate GitHub Actions or Jenkinsfile for CI/CD
+- Integrate with GitHub Actions or use Jenkinsfiles for CI/CD pipelines
-- Improve observability with custom Grafana dashboards
+- Extend observability with custom Grafana dashboards

 ---

 ## Notes

-This project demonstrates infrastructure as code, container orchestration, and observability in a local Kubernetes cluster using Minikube.
+This setup shows how to use infrastructure as code, container orchestration, and monitoring within a local Kubernetes cluster using Minikube.